lucor/fyne-opensnitch/README.md

 The application is running as a gRPC server on a unix socket and will interact with OpenSnitch daemon.

-> Note: THIS SOFTWARE IS WORK IN PROGRESS, DO NOT EXPECT IT TO BE BUG FREE AND DO NOT RELY ON IT FOR ANY TYPE OF SECURITY.
+**THIS SOFTWARE IS WORK IN PROGRESS, DO NOT EXPECT IT TO BE BUG FREE AND DO NOT RELY ON IT FOR ANY TYPE OF SECURITY.**

 ## Requirements